AparokshaUI/adwaita-swift/README.md

 ## Installation
 ### Dependencies
+#### Flatpak

+It is recommended to develop apps inside of a Flatpak.
+That way, you don't have to install Swift or any of the dependencies on your system, and you always have access to the latest versions.
+Take a look at the [template repository](https://github.com/AparokshaUI/AdwaitaTemplate).
+This works on Linux only.

+#### Directly on System

+You can also run your apps directly on the system.

 If you are using a Linux distribution, install `libadwaita-devel` or `libadwaita` (or something similar, based on the package manager) as well as `gtk4-devel`, `gtk4` or similar.

 On macOS, follow these steps: